 - Beware of your surroundings, especially in public places.
 If you can see your screen, chances are others can, too.

-- Don’t wear your company badge or shirt away from work.
+- Don’t wear a company badge or shirt away from work.
 Anonymity is better.

 - Don’t give away more personal information than necessary on forms or applications.
 When in doubt, ask.